Ten things to see in Turkey | Small group history tours Turkey

-Located in the centre of Istanbul sits The Blue Mosque, formally known as the Sultan Ahmed Mosque.
+Located in the centre of Istanbul is The Blue Mosque, formally known as the Sultan Ahmed Mosque.
 While it is a popular tourist site, it continues to function as a place of worship.
-Completed in 1616, it can hold an impressive 10,000 people.
+Completed in 1616, it holds an impressive 10,000 people.

 Less than a ten minute walk from the Hagia Sophia, it’s entirely possible to visit both in one day!
-In fact, both are listed as UNESCO World Heritage sites under the banner of ‘Historic Areas of Istanbul.’
-Many areas of Istanbul have historical and cultural significance, due to the city’s strategic geographic position.
+Both are listed as UNESCO World Heritage sites under the banner of ‘Historic Areas of Istanbul.’

 8. The Topkapı Palace

 The Topkapı Palace is a large museum in Istanbul.
 Also part of UNESCO’s ‘Historic Areas of Istanbul’, it was built in the 15th century by the Sultan Mehmet II.
-Each new Sultan that reigned added a new section to the palace, meaning it continued to grow in size for a portion of its life.
-For a while, it was the largest palace in the world and, during festivals, was known to reach up to 10,000 residents and covered 700,000 m2.
-Due to a number of factors, the Palace’s footprint is now much smaller, but it remains impressively large.
+Each new Sultan that reigned added a new section to the palace.
+For a while, it was the largest palace in the world and, during festivals, was known to reach up to 10,000 residents and covered 700,000 metres.
+While the palace’s footprint is smaller today, it remains impressively large.
+The Topkapi Palace remained the residence of the Sultan and his court until 1856, when the court moved to the lavish Dolmabahce Palace.
 In 1924, by the order of Ataturk, the palace was converted into a museum.
 It remains so today, and is open 9am to 5pm, except on Tuesdays.

 The museum’s collection includes a wide range of local and international artifacts, from Ottoman Military gear to European porcelain, to a collection of silverware with over 2000 pieces.